Muschow/guh-23/README.md

 index.html is the main page, load that first

-\n https://replit.com/@muschow/BugInTheWeb2?v=1 you can run it in replit but open in new tab for it to look cooler
+https://replit.com/@muschow/BugInTheWeb2?v=1 you can run it in replit but open in new tab for it to look cooler